 802.1Q is a standard protocol in networking that provides virtual LAN (VLAN) tagging for Ethernet frames.
 It allows multiple VLANs to be carried over a single physical network interface, enabling the segregation of network traffic into different logical networks without the need for separate physical networks.
 This tagging process involves adding a VLAN identifier to the Ethernet frame header, indicating which VLAN the frame belongs to.

-Learn More About 802 1Q:
+Learn More About 802.1Q:

 Ready to Get Certified?

-Turn knowledge into credentials.
-Browse our instructor-led cybersecurity courses.
+Turn knowledge into credentials with our instructor-led cybersecurity boot camps.

 View All Courses →